Why Do This?

 But aside from New Hampshire, there's no other place I'd rather live than New Jersey.
 Yes, really.
-I've endured endless, predictable jokes about the state, but in truth they're all based on inaccurate perceptions derived mostly from The Sopranos and/or Jersey Shore.
+I've endured endless, predictable jokes about the state, but in truth they're all based on grossly inaccurate perceptions derived mostly from The Sopranos and/or Jersey Shore.
 Visitors to my property often exclaim they can't believe they're in central New Jersey.
 Surprise!
 My property is hardly unique; people simply have the wrong idea about the state—they're usually expecting something along the lines of Elizabeth or Camden.
 Yes, there are a great many areas that are highly undesirable places to live.
 Yes, it's the most densely-populated state in the U.S.—often quoted by those who have no idea there are still vast areas devoid of people here.
-The truth is, there are countless properties just as nice as mine—and many, many others that are far and away more stunning—in the (aptly-named) Garden State.
+The truth is, there are countless properties just as nice as mine—and many, many others that are far and away more stunning—here in the (aptly-named) Garden State.

 That I was able to find such a place was simply a matter of fortunate circumstance.
 It was all down to timing (when which lots appear on the market) and affordability.
 I'd scoured the state for months when I found it, and I bought it literally within minutes of seeing it for the first time because:

 Is it 100% perfect?
 Hardly.
 But I could never have afforded what I'd consider "perfect."
 That would have been some multi-million-dollar parcel located along the Delaware River somewhere between Stockton and Frenchtown, in a spectacular canyon carved out of solid rock; I'd have built my home within a verdant canyon wall—just like a cliff dwelling—overlooking a cascade of water.
-(I know such properties exist, because I've seen some.
+I know such properties exist, because I've seen some.
 But they'll forever remain a dream.
-Fortunately, what I've found is good enough that it's easy for me to pretend I'm in that perfect place.
+Fortunately, what I've found is good enough that it's easy for me to imagine I'm in that perfect place.

 And Why Build This Website?